Luke 12:15-21 NKJV

 The world systems persuade us to live our lives by living towards the goal of enriching ourselves.
 Therefore the world wants us to lay up treasures for ourselves and be rich towards ourselves.
 However Romans 12:2 tells us that we should not be conformed to the standards or teachings of this world.

 Luke 12:15 – And He said to them, “Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses.”

 There is more to life than the pursuit of worldly wealth & possessions.
 Jesus tells us that our status in life or the quality of our life cannot be measured by our wealth or possessions.
 Our quality of life instead is measured only by God and how God Himself sees us.

 We are rich towards God when we do the opposite of what the Rich Fool was thinking

 - We are rich toward God when give our income / finance into the things of God such as giving our church offerings or donating our funds to God-centred ministries.
+We can also be rich towards God when we generally have an attitude of generosity towards the poor, friends or even loved ones.
 The Rich Fool planned to invest his money only on himself and he had no spiritual plans for his money.

 - We are rich toward God when we invest our time & energy into doing the work and will of God for our lives and for the edification of others.
 The Rich Fool only planned to retire and to spend the rest of his life eating, drinking and gratifying his fleshly desires instead of growing his relationship with God.